RetroAchievements/docs/docs/general/teams/devquest-team.md

 The DevQuest team is responsible for processing DevQuest requests from developers, determining what games, sets, and other actions are appropriate for the various DevQuests, voting on cases related to this, and for planning new DevQuests and the rules for all DevQuests.

 [[toc]]
+## Membership Condition
+Members must be developer that have completed 8 distinct (no sequels) DevQuests.
+Recruitment is handled by the team itself and the team can decide not to extend invites for any reasons.

 ## DevQuest Team Responsibilities